South Carolina executes death row inmate despite pleas from jurors and a judge to spare his life

-More than 20 people – including two jurors, the judge from Moore’s original trial and a former director of the state prison system – have asked McMaster to spare Moore’s life by granting him clemency, The Associated Press reports.
+More than 20 people – including two jurors, the judge from Moore’s original trial and a former director of the state prison system – had asked McMaster to spare Moore’s life by granting him clemency, The Associated Press reported.

-Moore is the last person remaining on South Carolina’s death row to be convicted by a jury with no Black members, his defense attorneys say.
-He would be the second person put to death since the state resumed capital punishment following a 13-year pause prompted by difficulty obtaining drugs for its lethal injection protocol, an issue other states have faced.
+Moore was the last person remaining on South Carolina’s death row to be convicted by a jury with no Black members, his defense attorneys say.
+He is the second person put to death since the state resumed capital punishment following a 13-year pause prompted by difficulty obtaining drugs for its lethal injection protocol, an issue other states have faced.

 Moore was convicted of killing a White convenience store clerk, James Mahoney, during a 1999 robbery.
-Moore, who entered the store in Spartanburg County unarmed, pulled Mahoney’s handgun away from him.
+Moore entered the store in Spartanburg County unarmed and pulled Mahoney’s handgun away from him.
 Mahoney then grabbed a second gun and shot Moore in the arm before Moore fired a fatal shot at Mahoney, prosecutors asserted.

 Moore fled, taking a bag filled with more than $1,400 cash, they said.